Guillain-Barré Syndrome NCLEX questions for nursing students. Guillain-Barré Syndrome is an autoimmune neuro disease.

 6. You’re educating a patient about treatment options for Guillain-Barré Syndrome.
 Which statement by the patient requires you to re-educate the patient about treatment?

-A. “Treatments available for this syndrome do not cure the condition but helps increase recovery time.”
+A. “Treatments available for this syndrome do not cure the condition but helps speed up recovery time.”

 B. “Plasmapheresis or immunoglobin therapies are treatment options available for this syndrome but are most effective when given within 4 weeks of the onset of symptoms.”